 Just about anything, but not quite everything.
 Roku, the little box that allows you to stream everything from sports to Netflix, doesn’t officially support Kodi.
 That’s because it doesn’t run on Linux or Android like an Amazon Fire Stick and, because of that, can’t be jailbroken.

 There’s good and bad news, though.
 The bad news is that it can’t be installed, but the good news is you can still use Kodi on Roku.
-In this guide, we’ll walk you through how to set that up on a variety of devices.
+In this guide, we’ll walk you through how to set it up on a variety of devices.

 Enable Screen Mirroring on Roku